 We’ve written a number of posts and guides to visiting Rome, as well as Italy and Europe in general, that we think you will find useful.
 We also have a number of go-to guidebooks and other resources that we think you will find helpful for planning your time in Rome.

-- If you are looking for more ideas for what to do in Rome, take a look at our guide to spending 3 Days in Rome, as well as 2 days in Rome.
-Both also have practical information for your visit.
+- If you are looking for more ideas for what to do in Rome, take a look at our guide to spending a day in Rome, as well as our guides to 3 Days in Rome and 2 days in Rome.
+These also all have practical information for your visit.

 - If you are particularly interested in visiting the Borghese Gallery, one of Rome’s most popular museums, we have a guide to visiting the Borghese Gallery here.

 - No visit to Rome is complete without eating gelato!
 To be sure you get the best stuff, take a look at our guide to finding the best Gelato in Rome.

 - If you’re planning on visiting Rome in summer, read our tips for visiting a European city in summer to stay sane